Interstate 270 Missouri / Illinois

 - Interstate 270 for the North Beltway from I-70 east to the Chain of Rocks Bridge.

-With Interstate 144 changed to 244 since it formed part of a loop, AASHO approved the Interstate Route Numbering for Missouri on November 10, 1958.1
+With Interstate 144 changed to I-244 since it formed part of a loop, AASHO approved the Interstate Route Numbering for Missouri on November 10, 1958.1

-Named the Circumferential Expressway, the quadrant of Interstate 270 between I-55 at Mehlville and I-70 at Champ remained signed as Interstate 244 until 1974.
-The route was renumbered as an extended I-270 to alleviate motorist confusion.2 The final segment for I-244, Olive Boulevard (MO 340) and I-70, was dedicated on May 20, 1967.3
+Named the Circumferential Expressway, the quadrant of I-270 between I-55 at Mehlville and I-70 at Champ remained signed as Interstate 244 until 1974.
+The route was renumbered as an extended I-270 to alleviate motorist confusion.2 The final segment for I-244, Olive Boulevard (Route 340) and I-70, was dedicated on May 20, 1967.3

-The same actions approved by AASHTO on June 25, 1974 to renumber I-244 included the renumbering of I-255 to I-270 as well.
+The same actions approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 25, 1974 to renumber I-244 included the renumbering of I-255 to I-270 as well.
 The southeast loop changed back to Interstate 255 in 1979.
-AASHTO approved the redesignation, subject to FHWA concurrence, on June 25 of that year.
+AASHTO approved the redesignation, subject to concurrence from the Federal Highway Administration (FHWA concurrence), on June 25 of that year.

-The full cloverleaf interchange joining Interstates 255 and 70 with I-55 at Mehlville was upgraded to a cloverstack interchange from 1991 to 1994.
-Road construction included building collector distributor roadways along both sides of I-55 north to Lindbergh Boulevard (U.S. 50 & 67), where a diamond interchange was upgraded to a SPUI.
+The cloverleaf interchange joining I-255 and I-270 with I-55 at Mehlville was upgraded to a cloverstack interchange from 1991 to 1994.
+Road construction included building collector distributor roadways along both sides of I-55 north to Lindbergh Boulevard (U.S. 50/67), where a diamond interchange was upgraded to a SPUI.
 The project addressed a weaving traffic pattern.
 Work continued through 1997 along I-270, with the beltway expanded northward from I-55 to I-44 to eight overall lanes.3

 East End – Troy, Illinois